-M.P.A. degree requirements include 11 semester-length (full) courses, 2 Professional Applications modules, and career experience.
+M.P.A. degree requirements include 12 semester-length (full) courses, plus career experience.
 Full-time students without previous work experience should plan to commit four semesters to complete the program.

 Public Economics and Finance: This cluster of courses provides students with a theoretical and practical understanding of the central concepts in public economics and finance.
 Students planning a career in budgeting, financial management, or taxation may choose to select all their courses from this cluster.
-Students planning a career in a particular institutional environment or programmatic area should consider taking additional courses in the Politics, Policy, and Institutions cluster.
-Students desiring skills in policy analysis or public management might combine courses in this cluster with those in the Policy Analysis and Information Systems or Public Management clusters.
+Students planning a career in a particular institutional environment or programmatic area should consider taking additional courses in the Public Policy cluster.
+Students desiring skills in policy analysis or public management might combine courses in this cluster with those in the Public Policy and Information and Technology Management clusters.

 Public Management: This cluster is designed to provide current and future managers with both a theoretical and practical understanding of the knowledge and skills needed to be an effective manager.
 This cluster provides a comprehensive approach to management in public and nonprofit organizations.